-Kate Middleton’s Best Haircuts Ever Are All So Timeless
+*These* Are Kate Middleton’s Best Haircuts Of All Time

 For more than a decade now, the world has obsessed over Kate Middleton's fashion, her fascinators (the intricate hats she wears on special occasions), and probably most justified, her hair.
 Because, it's undeniable — the Duchess of Cambridge has *incredible* locks; they're full, healthy, and highly covetable.
 And as much as her hairstyling is top tier, Kate Middleton's best haircuts also deserve to be appreciated.

 Because, let's be real: Haircuts can switch up a person's look (hello, Katy Perry and her pixie cut).
 And though Middleton has never done anything overtly dramatic (can you imagine a pixie in Buckingham Palace?), her tweaks and changes are worth noting.
 And, who knows?
 You might just find yourself noticing Middleton's changes are less subtle than you think.